Keith-Khadar/nwktheory/docs/api/Sprint 2.md

     - Added CORS policy to allow remote origin requests between clients and the server

 # Frontend Unit Tests
+   - Chat page: This displays the chat page (this page is empty for now, but we will add functionality for chatting next sprint)
+   - Graph: This displays the graph that we are generating from High Charts
+   - Home Page: This displays everything on the home page (the home page includes the graph)
+   - Profile Page: This displays the profile page ( Nothing is shown here at the moment because this data is collected of Auth0 when the user is logged in)
+   - Tabs: This displays the tabs that will be shown at the bottom of the app
+# Frontend Cypress Test
+   This is an E2E test that goes through the process of signing up for an account and logging into an account through Auth0.
+The first test is for signing up.
+Cypress will go through the sign-up process and if an account already exists on Auth0 it will stop there, otherwise it will confirm through the profile page that it is signed in properly.
+Similarly, for the log in process it will log in check the information shown in the profile page, confirm that the other pages work, and then log out.

 # Backend Unit Tests
+## Storage Tests
+  - TestGetUser: checks that the GetUser() function properly retrieves the user from the storage implementations.
+  - TestInsertUser: checks that the InsertUser() function properly inserts a user into the storage implementations.
+  - TestDeleteUser: checks that the DeleteUser() function properly deletes a user from the storage implementations.

 # User Controls

 ## User Struct: